Telamona collina

 Telamona collina, also known as the sycamore treehopper is a species of treehopper in the genus Telamona.
 The species was first described by Francis Walker in 1851.

 Distribution

-Telamona collina can be found found in Eastern North America.
+Telamona collina can be found in Eastern North America.

 Appearance

 The head and anterior of the pronotum is light-coloured whereas the rest of the pronotum is colored brown.
 Their pronotal crest faces forward.